suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

 # Algorithms

-Like any good presentation lets give the boring definition
+Like any good presentation, let us give the boring definition.

 ---